blabla1337/skf-flask/skf/markdown/knowledge_base/77-knowledge_base--Audit_logs--.md

 evidence of the sequence of activities that have affected at any time a specific operation, procedure, or event.

 ## Solution:

 An audit log should contain the following items:

--User id
+- User id
--Operation
+- Operation
--Success/failure of the operation
+- Success/failure of the operation
--Privileges
+- Privileges
--Timestamp
+- Timestamp

 Depending on the gravity of the users violation there should also be a record kept for each user to lock their accounts after a certain number of violations.
 This should be